tap349/tap349.github.io/_posts/2019-04-08-appsignal-notes.md

-note `Kernel.binding/0` returns a keyword list `[user: user, date: date]` - of course it will be properly serialized before being sent to AppSignal but using a map is probably a better choice when setting sample data manually (map is also used to set tags - see below).
+note `Kernel.binding/0` returns a keyword list `[user: user, date: date]` - of course it will be properly serialized before being sent to AppSignal but using a map is probably a better choice when setting sample data explicitly (without `Kernel.binding/0`). also map is used to set tags - see below.

 ### `tags` key